http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 We're really pleased to have finally gotten http4k v6 done, not just because we need a well earned rest (!), but also because we've got a lot more planned for the future.
 We can't wait to see how you'll all put these new features to work in your teams.
-From enhanced routing capabilities to our improved routing system, v6 lays the groundwork for the future of your favourite web toolkit.
+From enhanced routing capabilities to the multi-protocol support, v6 lays the groundwork for the future of your favourite web toolkit.

 Peace out.